chatchavan/StatisticsLecture/README.md

    ![A notebook screen]
    (Images/TestNotebookOutput.png)

-4. Check back on [this repository](https://github.com/chatchavan/StatisticsLecture) on 19 October, 2016, 6:00 for the latest version of the code.
+4. Check back on [this repository](https://github.com/chatchavan/StatisticsLecture) on 6 December, 2016, 6:00 AM for the latest version of the code.